What does hair have to do with school discipline?

 Have you ever felt criminalized or excluded from an academic or professional setting because of your hair?
 Before you answer these questions… let’s back up a bit.

-Lets start from the beginning…
+What does Black Hair have to do with school discipline?: Lets start from the beginning…

 In May of 2014, SFUSD revised its hat policy allowing schools to establish their own policies around hats and head coverings.
 This was a soft way to dismantle a longstanding policy which disproportionately impacted students of color, and specifically Black students.